oxygenxml/oxygen-script-transformation-template/README.md

-# Oxygen Sample Transformation Script
+# Oxygen Script - Transformation Template
-This project provides you with a sample of Oxygen Scripting tool, by allowing to transform the files from your GitHub repository.
+This project provides you with a template of Oxygen Scripting Transformation tool, by allowing to transform the files from your GitHub repository.
 The Transformation Script starts whenever a commit is pushed to your repo, and generates a transformation result that is available on GitHub Pages platform.